paraseba/blog/posts/2015-12-21-why-is-applicative-more-efficient-than-monad.markdown

 ---
 title: Why is Applicative More Efficient Than Monad
+description: One reason to use Applicative instead of Monad
 ---

 It is well known that `Monad` is more powerful than `Applicative` Functor.
 Using